Skip to product information

 10:30-11:30am

-• NEW VINEYARD-WINERY: Dynamic Budgeting & Forecasting - Livia Schorlemer, Pedernales Cellars - LIMESTONE
+• NEW VINEYARD-WINERY: Dynamic Forecasting - Livia Schorlemer, Pedernales Cellars - LIMESTONE

-• NEW VINEYARD-WINERY: Developing a Program with your Growers - Daniel Pate/Apical Texas, Madonna & Tony Phillips/Phillips Vineyard, Janet Miertschin/Portree Cellars - BALLROOM F
+• NEW VINEYARD-WINERY: Building Winegrowing Partnerships For Award-Winning Wines - Daniel Pate/Apical Texas, Madonna & Tony Phillips/Phillips Vineyard, Janet Miertschin/Portree Cellars - BALLROOM F

 11:30-1pm - Lunch on your own (provided for Certification Course)